 Spinal Cord injuries are life-changing and oftentimes life-threatening.
 They can happen in an instant, and your life is changed forever.
 One day you could be running errands, and the next you’ve had a significant accident that has caused serious injuries that will impact your life and the life of your family.

-A spinal cord injury is damage to the spinal cord or the nerve endings at the end of the spinal cord.
-These injuries often cause permanent change in the strength, sensation and other bodily function below the site of injury.
+A spinal cord injury is a damage to the spinal cord or the nerve endings at the end of the spinal cord.
+These injuries often cause a permanent change in the strength, sensation, and other bodily function below the site of injury.

 There are two compounding factors to whether you have the ability to control your limbs after a spinal cord injury: where the injury is located and the severity of the injury.
 Unfortunately, paralysis is often the result of severe spinal cord injuries.
 The two forms of paralysis are paraplegia and quadriplegia.